Snaacky/h5tweak/README.md

 # Special thanks to:
 * xbox7887 for finding the addresses for FOV and FPS.
-* Wunkolo for publicizing them.
+* no1dead for publicizing them.